 How can I win one of the cash drawings?
 Do I have to fish?

 Everyone who purchases a Derby ticket is eligible to win cash prizes throughout the weekend.
 The Derby ticket is a multi-part ticket, and one part of each numbered ticket is put into a bin for the cash drawings.
 Additionally, when a ticket is pulled and the winner announced, the ticket is returned to the bin for the additional drawings, so each ticket holder has many chances to win cash throughout the weekend.

 Where can I purchase a Derby ticket?

-For the2014 Derby, tickets will be available on-line on this website for purchase beginning in October.
+Derby tickets are available on-line on this website for purchase.
 All on-line tickets will be mailed to the address provided when the ticket is purchased.
-After January 30, 2014, all tickets purchased on-line will be held at Derby Headquarters in Meredith and will be available for pickup starting Friday, February 9, 2013 at 8AM.
+When the date of the Derby is one week away, all tickets purchased on-line will be held at Derby Headquarters in Meredith and will be available for pickup beginning at 8AM.
 Additionally, fishermen can purchase tickets at the Meredith Chamber of Commerce on Route 3 at the corner of Mill Street, or they can send a check for $30/per ticket to The Meredith Rotary Club, PO Box 1210, Meredith, NH 03253.
 Tickets will also be available at a variety of bait/tackle shops throughout New Hampshire beginning in November.

 What lake can I fish?

 Any State of New Hampshire public water... no private bodies of water.
 Please refer to NH RSA 271:20.